 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 21 Housing: Goal 1 1.
 Encourage a variety of housing types including, but not limited to, detached and attached single family, multi-family, mixed use, zero lot line, average lot, cluster, and co-housing.
 Allow for accessory residential structures and apartments.
-Housing types should reflect the Form District pattern. ~ The proposed zoning district would increase the variety of housing types in the neighborhood.
+Housing types should reflect the Form District pattern. √ The proposed zoning district would increase the variety of housing types in the neighborhood.
 22 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
-Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ✓ The proposed zoning district would support aging in place by increasing the variety of housing in the neighborhood.
-23 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. √ The proposed zoning district would permit inter-generational mixed-income development that is connected to the neighborhood and the surrounding area.
+Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. √ The proposed zoning district would support aging in place by increasing the variety of housing in the neighborhood.
+23 Housing: Goal 2 Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. √ The proposed zoning district would permit inter-generational mixed-income development that is connected to the neighborhood and the surrounding area.
 24 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. +/- The proposal is not for higher density zoning.
-More information is needed from the applicant regarding proximity to amenities providing neighborhood goods and services.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. · • The site is located in proximity to an activity center at Greenbelt Highway and is in proximity to a transit corridor along Terry Road.
 25 Housing: Goal 3 1.
 Encourage provision of fair and affordable housing by providing a variety of ownership options and unit costs throughout Louisville Metro.
 Expand opportunities for people to live in quality, variably priced housing in locations of their choice by encouraging affordable and accessible housing in dispersed locations throughout Louisville Metro. ✓ The proposal would increase the provision of fair and affordable housing by increasing the variety of ownership options and unit costs in Louisville Metro.
-26 Housing: Goal 3 As neighborhoods evolve, discourage displacement of existing residents from their community. +/- More information regarding displacement of existing residences is needed from the applicant.
+26 Housing: Goal 3 2.
+As neighborhoods evolve, discourage displacement of existing residents from their community. ✓ No existing residents will be displaced by the proposal.
 27 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ The proposed zoning district would permit the use of innovative methods of housing.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ .
+The proposed zoning district would permit the use of innovative methods of housing.